agathis-project/salix-arctica/README.md

  - lcd_data[0..7],lcd_hsync, lcd_vsync, lcd_pclk, lcd_ac_bias_en (raster
    controller for monochrome and color STN displays)

+- uP determines the overall connectivity map from the branch descriptors stored in each branch id eeprom.

 ##### 3.3.4.5.
 I2C-TRUNK
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/uC_i2c.PNG)

 - I2C-TRUNK root circuit is compliant with Agathis Trunk Standard.

-- I2C-TRUNK uses uP as master for:
+- I2C-TRUNK has uP as master for:
   - card id eeprom installed on root and branches
   - uC
   - i2c devices installed on branches

-- uC and card id eeprom are supplied from VSB3P3 rail which is always ON; this allows uC access to the eeprom when V3P3 is down.
+- uC and card id eeprom are supplied from VSB3P3 rail which is always ON; this allows uC access to the eeprom in stand-by state.

-- level translation and power down separation between VSB3P3 and V3P3 sides of the I2C-TRUNK is implemented with Q2A,B MOSFET:
+- level translation and power down separation between VSB3P3 and V3P3 sides of the I2C-TRUNK are implemented with Q2A,B n-MOSFET:
-   - I2C signals on either side is pulled high by their respective pull-ups.
+   - I2C signals on either side are pulled high by their respective pull-ups.
-   - I2C signals on either side cannot exceed their respective pull-up as the MOSFET is turned off when the channel voltage is VSB3P3 or higher.
+   - I2C signals voltage on either side cannot exceed their respective pull-up voltage as the n-MOSFET is turned off when the channel voltage is VSB3P3 or higher.

 - **I2C-TRUNK root pull-up** is:
   - 6.67K in active mode.